Khana Ratsadon: Six principles

+Other policies

+In power, the People's Party intensified assimilationist policies towards the Chinese community in Siam.
+From 1938 to 1939, it passed a series of laws to eliminate the economic influence of Chinese people, including prohibiting Chinese from certain professions, dealing in certain goods, and living in specified residential areas.
+The country's Nationality Law was amended in 1939 to require that all Chinese seeking to become citizens had to adopt Thai names, enroll their children in Thai schools, speak Thai, and renounce any allegiance to China.

 Legacy

-The party was eventually successful in their goal of revolution by bloodless coup.
+The People's Party was eventually successful in their goal of revolution by bloodless coup.
 By 1933 they had turned Siam into a single party state.
 However the party itself was short-lived, due to infighting as the party had too many factions, conflicting interests, and political beliefs.
 The party eventually divided into two factions, a civilian faction led by Pridi Bhanomyong, and a military faction led by Marshal Pibulsongkram.

 They would dominate Thai politics for the next two decades, producing six Prime Ministers of Thailand from their ranks.
-The party declined at about the time the Second World War ended.
+The People's Party declined at about the time the Second World War ended, and was dissolved in 1947.

-As the party lost power, subsequent governments attempted to downplay their significance and erase their legacy.
+In the decades after the People's Party lost power, continuing as into the 21st century, subsequent governments have taken action to downplay their significance and erase their legacy.
 Part of this was accomplished through the removal of architecture associated with the party, most significantly beginning with the demolition of Sala Chaloem Thai in 1989.
-This movement intensified in the 2010s; the Supreme Court building controversially demolished in 2013, and following the 2014 coup, multiple landmarks became quietly removed without explanation.
+This movement intensified in the 2010s; the Supreme Court building was controversially demolished in 2013, and following the 2014 coup, multiple landmarks became quietly removed without explanation.
 On the 88th anniversary of the revolution in 2020, the Reuters news service identified six historical markers memorialising the People's Party and the events of 1932 which have been removed or renamed over the previous year.
 In most cases it is not known who is responsible.
 Some historians, such as Chatri Prakitnonthakan of Silpakorn University, interpreted these removals as an attempted "ideological cleansing" by the conservative establishment.